raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

 ## Pro tips to improve your program

-This section will provide you with help with writing and testing your program, and provide links to other project guides that will help you develop some of the coding skills you may need.
-You can choose which project guides you want to look at depending on which of the sensors and/or camera you are going to use in your program.
+This section provide tips for improving your program and links to other project guides that will help you develop some of the coding skills you may need.
+You can choose which project guides you want to look at depending on which of the sensors and/or camera you are going to use.
 At this point, you should have already spent some time with your team and your team mentor to plan your program, and have decided what data you are going to collect and save.

 ### Capturing sequences